Toddler tantrums are things of myth. All your 1, 2, and 3 year olds may have tantrums and meltdown from time to time, here’s how to respond.

 They weren’t sure how close they could get to the road or not, so they stayed nearer to the building.
 It may seem counterintuitive, but boundaries are freeing.

-3. It gives opportunity to train your kids how to handle their emotions
+3. It gives opportunity to train your children how to handle their emotions

 I am a big proponent of training our children how to release their emotion in healthy ways.
 There’s no better time than a tantrum (or the lead up to a tantrum) to help our kids learn how to channel their frustrations.